jesperancinha/historic-tech/Readme.md

 ## Structure

 -   [Talks](./talks) - All materials for current applications to talks and/or actual talks
 -   [YouTube's sessions](./you-tube-sessions) - All projects made for my YouTube sessions.

 ## Inspiration

 Please have a look at file [Inspiration](./Inspiration.md) to find out what inspired the name of this repo.

+Please check help file [Hints&Tricks](https://github.com/jesperancinha/project-signer/blob/master/project-signer-templates/Hints&Tricks.md) for details on how to setup java versions

 ## References